-Pan Gao and Aljosa Smolic
+Pan Gao[®] and Aljosa Smolic[®]

 Abstract-In depth map coding, rate-distortion optimization for those pixels that will cause occlusion in view synthesis is a rather challenging task, since the synthesis distortion estimation is complicated by the warping competition and the occlusion order can be easily changed by the adopted optimization strategy.
 In this paper, an efficient depth map coding approach using allowable depth map distortions is proposed for occlusion-inducing pixels.
-Firstly, we derive the range of allowable depth level change for both zero disparity error case and non-zero disparity error case with theoretic and geometrical proofs.
+First, we derive the range of allowable depth level change for both the zero disparity error case and non-zero disparity error case with theoretic and geometrical proofs.
 Then, we formulate the problem of optimally selecting the depth distortion within allowable depth distortion range with the objective to minimize the overall synthesis distortion involved in the occlusion.
 The unicity and occlusion order invariance properties of allowable depth distortion range is demonstrated.
 Finally, we propose a dynamic programming based algorithm to locate the optimal depth distortion for each pixel.
-Simulation results illustrate the performance improvement of the proposed algorithm over other state-of-the-art depth map coding optimization schemes.
+Simulation results illustrate the performance improvement of the proposed algorithm over the other state-of-the-art depth map coding optimization schemes.

-Index Terms-Depth map coding, allowable depth distortions, occlusion, rate-distortion optimization.
+Index Terms- Depth map coding, allowable depth distortions, occlusion, rate-distortion optimization.

-I. Introduction
+I. INTRODUCTION

-With the growing demand for a more immersive visual experience, texture-plus-depth has become a popular data representation, where a decoder can synthesize a virtual view at any desired viewpoint using transmitted texture and depth map via depth-image-based rendering (DIBR) [1].
-As the texture can be effectively compressed using conventional 2-D video techniques, how to efficiently compress depth map has attracted considerable attention recently [2].
-Since depth map is used to provide geometry information for view synthesis instead of being viewed by end users, it is acknowledged that the synthesized view distortion should be employed as quality measurement for 3-D video coders [3].
-Therefore, it is of importance to explore the the relationship between the view synthesis distortion and depth distortion and design corresponding efficient coding strategies.
+WITH the growing demand for a more immersive visual experience, texture-plus-depth has become a popular data representation, where a decoder can synthesize a virtual view at any desired viewpoint using transmitted texture and depth map via depth-image-based rendering (DIBR) [1].
+As the texture can be effectively compressed using conventional 2D video techniques, how to efficiently compress depth map has attracted considerable attention recently [2].
+Since depth map is used to provide geometry information for view synthesis instead of being viewed by end users, it is acknowledged that the synthesized view distortion should be employed as quality measurement for 3D video coders [3].